 Machel says it is only when women join together in common purpose that they will be able to garner the strength to look at their oppressors and say, “no more”.

-She finds her inspiration in everyday life occurrences: sunrises and sunsets and the ability of human beings to create new life, carry it and bring it forth into the world.
+She finds her inspiration in everyday life occurrences: the sunrise and sunsets and the ability of human beings to create new life, carry it and bring it forth into the world.
 She is always amazed when she thinks about how her children have grown and developed right before her eyes.

 “As a mother, I am always in awe when I think about how my children have grown.
 How they change over the years as they grow up, claim their independence, learn to reason, and even to push back when they don’t agree with something.
 They started off as a small seed, and through the miracle of life, they are here, and they are growing every day.”

 She says since her abusive incident, she struggles to walk in the dark, but she does not let that stop her from trying.
-Her disability has had a great impact on her life, but she is determined to be the very best version of herself regardless.
+She says her disability has had a great impact on her life, but she is determined to be the very best version of herself regardless.

 She lives by the words of Edward Teller: “When you come to the end of all the light you know, and it’s time to step into the darkness of the unknown, faith is knowing that one of two things shall happen: either you will be given something solid to stand on, or you will be taught to fly.”